shpml/fundamentals/06_chapter/04_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

-Go ahead an open up "Terminal" using any of the following methods:
+Go ahead an open up Terminal using any of the following methods:

 1 .
-Navigate to your Applications folder, and double click on Terminal.
+Navigate to your Applications folder, and double click on "Terminal."

 ![img](../assets/Graphics/where_to_find_terminal.gif)